International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 Some economies are more resilient to food price shocks than others

-Stable increases in prices give consumers and producers a theoretical chance to budget and plan, whereas volatile prices are more disruptive to the livelihoods of people on both sides of the market.
-Sharp rises in food prices between 2007 and 2008 and again in 2011 highlighted the need to develop methods to track price volatility as advance warnings of food crises -—
+Stable increases in prices allow consumers and producers to budget and plan, while volatile prices disrupt livelihoods.
+Sharp rises in food prices between 2007 and 2008, and again in 2011, highlighted the need for methods to track price volatility as advance warnings of food crises -—

 – ‒